 - Clear consequences for failure to comply with terms

-Ensuring these components are unambiguously outlined fosters mutual understanding and reduces litigation risk, thereby streamlining dispute resolution related to rights of first refusal.
+Ensuring these components are unambiguously outlined fosters mutual understanding and reduces litigation risk, streamlining dispute resolution related to rights of first refusal.

-Timing and Notification Requirements in ROFR
+What Are the Timing and Notification Requirements in ROFR?

 Effective management of timing and notification requirements is critical in enforcing rights of first refusal (ROFR) to prevent disputes and ensure equitable transactions.
 Precise notification timelines establish clear deadlines for the holder to exercise their rights, minimizing uncertainty.
 Response obligations mandate timely communication, enabling parties to proceed without undue delay.
 Failure to comply with these requirements often results in contested validity or missed opportunities.